slingamn/inconveniences/homepage/index.md

 Here's the one public piece of code I've worked on that I'm not excessively embarrassed by: a fast templating language for Python called [EZIO](http://github.com/Yelp/ezio/).

+More generally, I'm trying to version the current state of my philosophical positions using [git](http://git-scm.com/).
+I'm just getting started with this, but the repository is [here](https://github.com/slingamn/philosophy) and up-to-date compiled versions should be [here](philosophy/).
+My GitHub account also has a few [personal projects](https://github.com/slingamn).

 Teaching
 --------